steveesamson/appbee/README.md

 - Policies
 - Template

-The features loosely form directories in `appbee` projects; they are explained in details below:
+The features loosely form directories in an `appbee` projects; they are explained in details below:

 **`Configuration:`** configuration is where the various behaviours of `appbee` projects are configured.
 The folder name is `config`.
 The `config` houses the following configuration files: